vmware/vic/tests/manual-test-cases/Group19-VIC-Product/19-9-VIC-SSO.md

 7. Wait 10 minutes
 8. Navigate to the admiral and demo VCH pages
 9. Wait another 50 minutes (60 minutes total)
-10. Navigate to the admiral and demo VCH pages
+10. Navigate to the admiral and demo VCH pages and attempt to make a change in admiral

 # Expected Outcome:
 * Steps 1,2,5-8 should all succeed without error